mpicbg-scicomp/tissue_miner/README.md

 How to get started?
 ================
 Install the [docker engine](https://docs.docker.com/) on your system.

-We provide a preconfigured [docker image](https://registry.hub.docker.com/u/brandl/tissue_miner/) to run TissueMiner without any setup.
+And start it (a shell window pops up).
+Docker can run the TissueMiner automated workflow on your system (MacOSX, Linux, Windows) without any OS setup.
+To do so, you once need to download the TissuerMiner [docker image](https://registry.hub.docker.com/u/brandl/tissue_miner/) that we preconfigured.
 Just do

-     ## download some example data
+     ## Step 1: download some example data for the demo
      curl https://cloud.mpi-cbg.de/index.php/s/EspCWSQn3k6NKLA/download  | tar -zxvf -

-     ## download the image and start the analysis
+     ## Step 2: download the TissueMiner application (bundled in a docker image called "brandl/tissue_miner")
      docker pull brandl/tissue_miner

+     ## Step 3: Run the TissueMiner automated workflow on the provided example
      docker run --rm -ti -v $(pwd)/example_movies:/movies -w /movies/demo_ForTissueMiner brandl/tissue_miner sm all

+For troubleshooting in case of out-of-date operating systems [click here](misc/docker_troubleshooting.md).

-To run TissueMiner over your own data, you'll need to set the source directory containing your movie directories and to replace the example movie name with your movie/directory of interest.
+To run TissueMiner over your own data, you'll need to go to the source directory containing your movie directories (use the *cd* command + drag and drop the folder containing your movie directories onto the shell + press enter) and to replace the example movie name (demo_ForTissueMiner) with your movie/directory of interest.

+    ## Example for "my_favorite_movie"
+    cd path_to_your_movie_repository
+    docker run --rm -ti -v $(pwd):/movies -w /movies/my_favorite_movie brandl/tissue_miner sm all

+Once your tracked-cell data have been processed by the TissueMiner automated workflow, you can perform a custom multiscale analysis of epithelial morphogenesis using the detailed [R-tutorial](https://mpicbg-scicomp.github.io/tissue_miner/tm_tutorial/R-tutorial.html) or the [Python-tutorial](https://github.com/mpicbg-scicomp/tissue_miner/blob/master/docs/TM_tutorial_in_Python/TissueMiner_pythonTutorial-3WT_Demo.md).

 How to run locally?